Call us now

 • How long do you have to make an amputation claim?

 An amputation claim has the same time restrictions as any other personal injury claim.
-You will normally have three years from the date of accident to start court proceedings.
-In some situations the time limit may be less for example accidents on ships and aircraft when time limits are subject to international agreements.
+You will normally have three years from the date of the accident to start court proceedings.
+In some situations, the time limit may be less, for example, accidents on ships and aircraft, when time limits are subject to international agreements.

 However, in certain circumstances, the three-year time limit doesn't apply: